monowai/flockdata.org/README.md

 To report a bug or issue, please open a new [issue](https://github.com/monowai/auditbucket/issues) against this repository.

 ### Licensing
-AuditBucket is an open source product.
+FlockData is an open source project.
 We support a Community edition under the GPLv3 license.
-The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by [contacting](http://auditbucket.com/contact-auditbucket/).
+The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by [contacting](http://flockdata.com/contact-auditbucket/).
 Talk to us about clustering as there can be costs involved with the underlying stack.

 Have fun and please share your experiences.